-In feng shui, each color brings a different quality of energy because each one has a symbolic attachment to one of the five feng shui elements—wood, earth, fire, water, and metal.
+In feng shui, each color brings a different quality of energy because each has a symbolic attachment to one of the five feng shui elements—wood, earth, fire, water, and metal.
 For this reason, mastering the use of color gives you powerful feng shui tools for managing the quality and flow of energy and creating a better environment in your spaces.

 Gray is a color that is sometimes overlooked in feng shui practice, but this metal color has many quiet but very important uses.